The True Story of the 3 Little Pigs!: Critical reception

 Based on a 2007 online poll, the National Education Association listed the book as one of its "Teachers' Top 100 Books for Children".
 It was one of the "Top 100 Picture Books" of all time in a 2012 poll by School Library Journal.

 Adaptation

-This book was later adapted into a Weston Woods Studios animated short in 2008 with Paul Giamatti as the wolf.
+This book was later adapted into a Weston Woods Studios animated short in 2008 with the voice of Paul Giamatti as the wolf.
+There is also an audio book of Giamatti's performance.